metta-systems/metta.systems/content/misc/resume.md

 Managed teams of outsource developers, set up CI/CD infrastructure, developed iOS (UIKit) and Windows (WPF, Visual Basic) applications.

-Implemented a mandatory CI pipeline for all components of the software, speeding up the development cycle and removing the "works on my machine" development approach.
+Implemented a mandatory CI pipeline for all components of the software, speeding up the development cycle; removed the "works on my machine" development mentality.

 ## Skype [skype.com](https://www.skype.com/)